kathrynandersondata/COVID_UpcomingElection/README.md

             2. First Instance of COVID and Effects on Total Cases

     In stockgraph.py, I analyzed the correlation between the stock market and the number of new COVID cases.
+As cases go down, the stock market tends to go up.

         Graphs:

             1. COVID-19 Correlation with Stock Market

     In mortality.py, I calculated the average mortality rate across the country and examined to see if there were any outliers.
 The counties with the highest mortality rates (greater than 15%) had fewer than 500 total cases, and were the counties with comparatively low populations (22,000 average population compared to nationwide average of 101,000).

-I next looked at counties with high mortality rates and high cases per population, and found Georgia had 6 of these outliers and Texas had four.
+    I then looked at counties with high mortality rates and high cases per population, and found Georgia had 6 of these outliers and Texas had four.

         Graphs: